devfolioco/react-copy-mailto/README.md

 ## Development

-- Install the dependencies
+- Install the dependencies:

 ```
 yarn
 ```

-- Run the example on the development server
+- Run the example on the development server:

 ```
 yarn demo:dev